Search Contact Site Map Download News Vicharan Home Gunatitanand Swami Pictorial Presentation

 Gunatitanand Swami

-Control of Instincts:
+Control of Senses

-"Yogashchitta Vrutti Nirodhah" was the ultimate goal achieved by Swami through the image of Shriji Maharaj.
+Swami had no interest in anything except the murti of Shriji Maharaj.
+“Yogashchitta vrutti nirodhah.”
+“Yoga is the control of the natural tendencies of the mind.”
+This ultimate goal of Yoga was achieved by Swami through his constant focus on the murti of Shriji Maharaj.
 And yet he constantly craved for the face-to-face darshan of Maharaj.

 Previous